County Township Associations

 Membership for the OTA is organized through the CTAs.
 Any township official, Ohio resident or business that wishes to join the OTA must do so through their local CTA.
 These associate members help support the work of the CTAs and enjoy the benefits of OTA membership.

-CTAs are called on to assist the OTA and participate in countywide lobbying efforts for legislation of importance to township government, and communicating local legislative needs to the OTA.
+Local organizations are called on to assist the OTA and participate in countywide lobbying efforts for legislation of importance to township government, and communicating local legislative needs to the OTA.

 County Township Associations typically provide volunteers at the annual OTA Winter Conference and help plan educational workshops, OTA one-day sessions and regional meetings.
 CTAs work with local media outlets; participate in countywide events, such as providing a booth at their county fair; and plan events, whenever possible, around Township Day each Feb.
 1.